joshembling/laragenie/README.md

 3. Remove indexed files
 4. Something else

-Use the arrow keys to toggle through the options and enter to select the command.
+Use the **arrow keys** to toggle through the options and **enter** to select the command.

 ### Ask a question

-**Note: you should only run this action once you have some files indexed in your vector database.**
+**Note: you can only run this action once you have files indexed in your vector database.**

 Type in any question relating to your codebase.
-Answers can be generated in markdown format with code examples.
-You will also see the cost of each response (in US dollars), which will help keep close track of the expense.
-Cost of the response is added to your database, if enabled.
+Answers can be generated in markdown format with code examples, or any format of your choosing.
+Use the `bot.instructions` config to write AI instructions as detailed as you need to.

+Beneath each response you will see the generated cost (in US dollars), which will help keep close track of the expense.
+Cost of the response is added to your database, if migrations are enabled.

+#### Force AI

-You may want to force AI useage (prevent fetching from the database where available) if you are unsatisfied with the initial answer.
+If you have migrations enabled, your questions will save to your database.
+You may want to force AI useage (prevent fetching from the database) if you are unsatisfied with the initial answer.
+This will overwrite the answer already saved to the database.

-To force AI usage, you will need to end all questions with `--ai` e.g.
+To force AI usage, you will need to end all questions with `--ai` flag e.g.

 `Tell me about how Users are saved to the database --ai`.